lgingerich/solana-indexer/README.md

 # To Do:

+- Some slots/blocks are missing block time data.
+Want to partition on this field, so need to fill in the missing data.

+- Fix partitioning in iceberg

 - Data saving
     - v1: batch save data to parquet
     - v2: add iceberg/parquet as data sink